NLEX Connector: Toll

 As of August 2023, the NLEX Connector employs a barrier toll system with a fixed toll rate for motorists.
-Currently, the España Toll Plaza in Sampaloc, Manila, serves as the toll collection point.
+Toll fee is collected at the España Toll Plaza, or at the southbound entrance or northbound exit ramps of the adjacent namesake interchange, all in Sampaloc, Manila.
 Like other NLEX Corporation expressways, Easytrip Services Corporation operates the electronic toll collection (ETC) system that is fully implemented on this expressway, the first in the Philippines.

 Tolls are charged based on class; it will eventually be based on distance as well, but it has not been implemented yet until further notice.
 Under the law, all toll rates include a 12% value-added tax.
 As of October 15, 2024, the toll rates are as follows: